jaimeaznar/fsnd_capstone/readme_api.md

 # API Usage

-The API can be accessed at: .
+The API can be accessed at: https://fsnd-jaiazn-capstone-app.herokuapp.com

+REQUIRED HAS BEEN DISABLED SO AS TO REDUCE CALLS TO AUTHO WHEN TESTING.

 ## Testing and mock data